 Who Can Transfer Their GI Bill Benefits?

-Any military member who is eligible for the Post-9/11 GI Bill, and
+Any active military member or member of the Selected Reserve who is eligible for the Post-9/11 GI Bill who has less than 16 years service, and:

 - Has at least six years of service and agrees to serve an additional four years